Xunius/Latex_formula_editor/README.md

 ## Usage

-Download this repo and save to local dist.
+1. Download this repo and save it to local disk.

-Unzip it.
+2. Unzip it and change into its directory.

-Run `python latex_formula_editor.py`
+3. Run `python latex_formula_editor.py`

 ## Related projects